Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

 and a bound of $20$ for the number of processes.
 The ratio of positive examples in the sample ranges between $0$ and $1$.

-**Note: Due to the fact the running the whole datset should take several days, we present both the way to run the whole expirement and a subset of it that will take up to two hours**
+**Note: Due to the fact the running the whole data-set should take several days, we present both the way to run the whole expirement and a subset of it that will take up to two hours**

 To reproduce our experimental results, follow these steps: